equalsraf/ffcli/ff/MANUAL.md

 	$ ff property html scrollWidth
 	1907

+## Executing Javascript

+The __exec__ command is used run javascript code.
+The script will be executed in each frame, here is an example to list all frames in a page. null values are ignored.

+	$ ff exec "return document.location.href;"

+Arguments can be passed to the script, as additional positional arguments.

+	$ ff exec "return arguments[0] + arguments[1];" 42 1
+	43

+Arguments are treated as JSON, passing a string may require double quoting the argument according to your shell.

+Scripts can also be passed from stdin

+	$ echo "return 42;" | ff exec -
+	42

 ## Windows/tabs

 You can list the browser windows using the windows command, each line includes an id